Articles Related to this Video:

 - Facet Joint Injections and Medial Branch Blocks

 In discussing common spinal injections, it's important to remember what we’re trying to achieve and then choose the appropriate tool for the job.
 So, to discuss the injections, we'll break them up into small categories.

 Another injection is a facet joint injection.
 This can be approached in two ways.
-One is the injection into the joint itself and in order to do that we use fluoroscopy for guidance and we approach the joint itself, going into the joint, and then place the medication into the joint.
-And the reason to do that is (1) to determine if injecting anesthetic and corticosteroid will relieve the pain - and that is the diagnostic part of this - and (2) the corticosteroid reduces the inflammation.
+One is the injection into the joint itself and in order to do that we use fluoroscopy for guidance and we approach the joint itself, going into the joint, and then placing the medication into the joint.
+And the reason to do that is for one to determine if injecting anesthetic and corticosteroid will relieve the pain - and that is the diagnostic part of this - corticosteroid in turn reduces the inflammation.

 There are many other interventions that we can use for the spine, but these are the more common ones.